Eagerod/PR-Dashboard/README.md

 PRs drop off the page when you review (accept or leave comments).
 PRs show back up on the list if review is requested again.

+## Usage
+Set up a gitHub token with 'repo' access.
+Provide it to the app alongside your username and organization group name.

 ## Future Additions
 Webpage also has an easy way to get to the user’s own posted PRs.
 GitHub authentication instead of using token.